salesforcecli/plugin-apex/messages/execute.md

-# longDescription

-Executes one or more lines of anonymous Apex code entered on the command line, or executes the code in a local file.
-If you don’t run this command from within a Salesforce DX project, —-targetusername is required.
-To execute your code interactively, run this command with no parameters.
-At the prompt, enter all your Apex code; press CTRL-D when you're finished.
-Your code is then executed in a single execute anonymous request.
-For more information, see "Anonymous Blocks" in the Apex Developer Guide.

 # summary

-executes anonymous Apex code

-Executes one or more lines of anonymous Apex code entered on the command line, or executes the code in a local file.
+Execute anonymous Apex code entered on the command line or from a local file.

+# description

-If you don’t run this command from within a Salesforce DX project, —-targetusername is required.
+If you don’t run this command from within a Salesforce DX project, you must specify the —-target-org flag.

 To execute your code interactively, run this command with no parameters.
 At the prompt, enter all your Apex code; press CTRL-D when you're finished.
 Your code is then executed in a single execute anonymous request.
 For more information, see "Anonymous Blocks" in the Apex Developer Guide.

-# apexCodeFileDescription
+# flags.apex-code-file.summary

-path to a local file that contains Apex code
+Path to a local file that contains Apex code.

 # examples